LesLie-14/LesLie-14/README.md

 ## I'm a passionate, creative and knowledgeable Developer

-- 🎓 I recently finished Game Programming - an Advance Diploma Program at Centennial College
+- 🎓 I recently finished Game Programming - an Advance Diploma Program at Centennial College, Canada this Fall 2020.
+- 🎓 I finished Bachelor of Science in Computer Science at Holy Angel University, Philippines on 2012.
-- 🎮 I have a strong passion for interactive games with strong computer programming skills and creativity
+- 🎮 I have a strong passion for interactive games with strong computer programming skills and creativity.
-- 🥅 2021 Goals: To become associated in a gaming company in which I may work at my highest potential
+- 💻 I am an experienced Web Developer holding an extensive work experience of more than 5 years in the Information Technology Industry.
+- 🥅 2021 Goals: To create more games that has optimized, structured, and well-maintained code.
-- 🎤 Fun fact: I love to sing and read books
+- 📚 Fun fact: I love to read books.

 ### Connect with me: